SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors

-\textbf{BBC News Classification dataset} \cite{greene06icml} is a publicly available dataset from the BBC News Agency for text classification task.
+1) \textbf{BBC News} \cite{greene06icml} is a publicly available dataset from the BBC News Agency for text classification task.
 A third-order count tensor is constructed with the size of 400 articles by 100 words by 100 words. $\T{X}(i,j,k)$ is the number of co-occurrences of the $j$-th and the $k$-th words in every sentence of the $i$-th article.
 We use the pair-wise cosine distance as the word-by-word and article-by-article cost matrices with details provided in the appendix.
 The downstream task is to predict the category (from business, entertainment, politics, sport or tech) of each article and we use \textit{accuracy} as the evaluation metric.

-\textbf{Large Health Provider Network (H1)} is a dataset collected from a large real-world health provider network containing the electronic health records (EHRs) of patients.
+2) \textbf{Sutter} is a dataset collected from a large real-world health provider network containing the electronic health records (EHRs) of patients.
 A third-order binary tensor is constructed with the size of 1000 patients by 100 diagnoses by 100 medications.
 The downstream task is to predict the onset of heart failure (HF) for the patients (200 out of the 1000 patients are diagnosed with HF) and use PR-AUC (Area Under the Precision-Recall Curve) to evaluate the HF prediction task.

-We chose these two datasets because of different data types (count in BBC, binary in H1).
+We chose these two datasets because of different data types (count in BBC, binary in Sutter).
 Note that {\bf the cost matrices are derived from the original input by cosine similarity without any additional external knowledge}.
 Hence the comparisons are fair since the input are the same.